kmzbrnoI/mtbbus-protocol/modules/unis.md

    - 1 byte value for servo 1 position 2
    - 1 byte value for servo 2 position 1
    - ...

    Valid range is 0-255.
-   0 = servo pulse is 399 us.
+   * 0 = servo pulse is 399 us.
-   255 = servo pulse 2613 us.
+   * 255 = servo pulse 2613 us.
-   127 = servo pulse 1502 us (center position).
+   * 127 = servo pulse 1502 us (center position).
-   Recommended limits for pulse duration is 500 - 2500 us.
+   * Recommended limits for pulse duration is 500 - 2500 us.
 5. 6 bytes for servo speed
    - speed for servo 1
    - speed for servo 2
    - ...
    Speed 1 is slowest (1.56 positions/second).
 Speed 255 is fastest (797 positions/second).
+6. 6 bytes for servo first inputs (feedback sensors) mapping (*new since FW v2.0*)
+   - first feedback input for servo 1
+   - first feedback input for servo 2
+   - ...

+   Input=0 is reserved for *no feedback* (servo goes to position 1 after start).
+   Input=1 ~ feedback for first position is on input 0, for second position on input 1.
+   Input=15 ~ feedback for first position is on input 14, for second position on input 15.

 When input goes to logical 0, it must remain in this state for *input keep delay* to consider the input as logical 0.
 Only after the time input changed